 It depends on which vaccine is administered.
 To be fully vaccinated:

-- The Pfizer-BioNTech vaccine requires two doses administered three weeks apart.
+- The Pfizer-BioNTech vaccine (marketed as Comirnaty) requires two doses administered three weeks apart.

 - The Moderna vaccine requires two doses administered four weeks apart.

 - The Johnson & Johnson vaccine requires only one dose.